Vintage Images Of American Diners

 Walter Scott (1841- 1924): The Night Lunch Wagon

-Walter Scott (born 1841- died 1924) was a famous American entrepreneur, who started out as a humble part-time pressman and compositor working in Providence, Rhode Island, United States.
-In 1958 Walter Scott was just seventeen years old when he began a temporary early career venture selling sandwiches and hot beverages as a street vendor during the night to employees of the Providence Journal newspaper, and various other night workers who were situated in that location.
-It proved to be a valuable work experience which taught Scott the potential of selling pre-prepared snacks and beverages to customers at night in an era when most restaurants were closed and very few places sold food and beverages after dark.
-Importantly, Walter Scott was destined to return to the same location in later years to fulfil his true destiny.
-It is said that Walter Scott eventually relocated to Vineland, New Jersey, and tried to make a better living by working as a farmer for several years.
-However, overtime, Scott became discontented with the farming industry, and returned to providence in the late 19th century, where he gained employment as a part-time pressman working for the Providence Journal newspaper.Ruel B. Jones & Samuel M. Jones: Night Lunch Wagons
+Walter Scott (born 1841- died 1924) was a famous American entrepreneur, who started out as a humble part-time pressman and compositor working in Providence, Rhode Island, United States, and in 1958 at the age of seventeen years old, Walter Scott began an early career selling sandwiches and hot beverages as a street vendor during the night to employees of the Providence Journal newspaper and other night employees who were working in that location.
+Walter Scott's first job taught him the potential of selling pre-prepared meals and beverages to customers at night in an era when most restaurants were closed and very few places sold food and beverages after dark.
+Importantly, Walter Scott was destined to return to the same location years later to fulfil his destiny.
+After experimenting with selling pre-prepared meals at night, it is believed that Walter Scott relocated to Vineland, New Jersey, and tried to make a better living by working as a farmer for several years, however, overtime, Scott became discontented with the farming industry, and returned to providence in the late 19th century, where he gained employment as a part-time pressman working for the Providence Journal newspaper.

 Charles H. Palmer : The First Patent Night Lunch Wagon

-Charles H. Palmer was an American businessman, who had expressed a keen interest in the growing success of the lunch night wagon business across Worcester.
-Consequently, Palmer acquisitioned a large quantity of night lunch wagons that were once owned by the Joneses, and following a business transaction that reportedly began in the 1890s but concluded in 1891, Palmer became the new business owner of those vehicles.
-It followed that Palmer applied for a patent and was granted the privilege in September 1891.
-As a result, Charles Palmer became officially the first person in US history to hold a patent for night-lunch wagons in America.
+Charles H. Palmer was an American businessman, who had expressed a keen interest in the growing success of the lunch night wagon business across Worcester, consequently, Palmer acquisitioned a large quantity of night lunch wagons that were once owned by the Joneses, following a business transaction that reportedly began in the 1890s but had concluded in 1891, Palmer became the new business owner of those vehicles.
+It followed that Palmer applied for a patent and was granted the privilege in September 1891, as a result, Charles Palmer became officially the first person in US history to hold a patent for night-lunch wagons in the United States.
 Afterwards, Palmer continued to manufacture night lunch wagons, with a view to utilize them for his business, and sell other models to prospective businesses.
-Palmer's lunch wagon designs set a new standard at that time in American history, his innovative models were designed with high back wheels and built to be more spacious, typically they averaged six feet wide by sixteen feet in length with seats inside each one for customers.
+Palmer's lunch wagon designs set a new standard at that time in American history, his innovative models were designed with high back wheels and built to be more spacious, typically, they averaged six feet wide by sixteen feet in length with seats inside each one for customers.
 Palmer’s high-class models included ornate etched stained-glass windows with intricately decorated interiors that proved visually captivating.
 In that era most of the working classes had very few options to dine out and they could not afford to dine within most restaurant establishments, therefore, mobile diners proved to be a long overdue blessing for such individuals, given those services offered a variety of quickly prepared appetizing meals and beverages that were easily affordable for a greater number of people.
 Palmer's lunch-wagon designs continued to flourish in Worcester, until 1901, when most unfortunately, his manufacturing business came to an abrupt and tragic end, after it was reported that a large fire destroyed his factory.Thomas H. Buckley: Lunch Wagon Manufacturer

 American businessman Thomas H. Buckley (born 1868- died 1903) of Worcester, Massachusetts, became one of the first commercially successful manufacturers of night lunch-wagons in the United States.
 Thomas H. Buckley started his career as a lunch-counter boy, but when Buckley was only 20 years old, in 1888, he became self-employed after manufacturing a night lunch wagon, and due to their popularity late at night, Buckley befittingly named his vehicle the Night Owl.
 Over the ensuing years Buckley built a factory and began mass producing a wide range of night lunch wagon models with the intention of expanding his business as well as sell certain models to other businesses.
 Buckley's night lunch wagons were built to be just as visually stunning as the Palmer models, but importantly, Buckley was the first to introduce the latest kitchen technology for each of his vehicles, and he became famous for introducing a wide variety of novel food recipes within that field of food service.
 However, the consistent fast feast favourite of a great many patrons was hot dogs and burgers, with the addition of anions and a carefully prepared fusion of delicious flavours.The Original Diners